-

 What are the key features of the environmental and health and safety regime that applies to upstream oil and gas activities?

-According to the applicable legislation in Greece, a Strategic Environmental Impact Assessment must be conducted and approved by the Environmental Licensing Directorate of the Ministry of Environment and Energy prior to the granting of prospection, exploration, or exploitation rights to interested entities for specific onshore or offshore blocks.
-The conduct and approval of the Strategic Environmental Impact Assessment is a key pre-condition for the development of the upstream oil and gas activities, since the relevant operations are considered by law to have significant impact on the environment.
+Pursuant to Joint Ministerial Decision 107017/28.8.2006 (Government Gazette B’ 1225/5.9.2006), which transposed Directive 2001/42/EC into Greek law, as amended and currently in force, a Strategic Environmental Impact Assessment (SEIA) must be prepared and approved by the Environmental Licensing Directorate of the Ministry of Environment and Energy prior to the granting of prospection, exploration, or exploitation rights for any specific onshore or offshore blocks.
+The preparation and approval of the SEIA constitute a fundamental precondition for the development of upstream oil and gas activities, as such operations are legally recognized as having a significant environmental impact.

-Law 4001/2011 inserted the article art.
-12A in L. 2289/1995 pursuant to which the prospection, exploration, and exploitation of hydrocarbons must be conducted in compliance with the guidelines of the EU which were issued in response to the explosion of the drilling rig in the oil extraction area in the Gulf of Mexico.
-This provision introduces a strict environmental, health and safety policy for the upstream market operations in Greece.
-In this context, the concessionaires must conduct the hydrocarbon activities in a proper and safe manner in compliance with the best international practices, regulations and any relevant legislation which regulates workers’ safety and hygiene and environmental protection.
-Indicatively, the concessionaires must ensure that (a) the materials, machinery, equipment, installations that they are using are compliant with the generally accepted standards in the petroleum industry and are properly constructed and operating, (b) they use in a sustainable manner the natural resources of the area included in the license granted, (c) they comply with the applicable waste and waste water legislation, they prevent damages to productive formations and hydrocarbon layers adjacent to productive formations etc. In case of incompliance with the environmental, health and safety policies, the concessionaires must take all corrective measures within a deadline determined by HEREMA.
+Furthermore, Article 12A of Greek Law 2289/1995 provides that the prospection, exploration, and exploitation of hydrocarbons must be conducted in accordance with the European Union guidelines issued in response to the Deepwater Horizon drilling rig incident in the Gulf of Mexico, establishing a strict framework for environmental, health, and safety standards in upstream operations in Greece.
+Under this framework, concessionaires are required to carry out hydrocarbon activities in a proper and safe manner, in compliance with best international practices, applicable regulations, and all relevant legislation governing worker safety, hygiene, and environmental protection.
+Specifically, among other obligations, concessionaires must ensure that: (a) all materials, machinery, equipment, and installations used are constructed and operated in accordance with generally accepted petroleum industry standards; (b) natural resources within the licensed area are used in a sustainable manner; (c) applicable waste management and wastewater regulations are observed; and (d) damage to productive formations and adjacent hydrocarbon layers is prevented.
+In the event of non-compliance with the applicable environmental, health, or safety requirements, concessionaires are obliged to implement all corrective measures within a deadline determined by HEREMA.

-Furthermore, a separate framework for safety in offshore hydrocarbon, exploration and exploitation operations was adopted by Law 4409/2016 which transposed Directive 2013/30/EC on safety of offshore oil and gas operations.
-Said law determines the minimum requirements for the prevention of significant accidents from offshore hydrocarbon operations, as well as the limitation of their consequences.
-Prospection licenses and concession agreements for exploration and exploitation in offshore areas are granted/awarded following HEREMA’s assessment on the ability of the applicant to meet the requirements for the implementation of relevant works, especially in the context of the abovementioned law.
+Finally, a dedicated framework for safety in offshore hydrocarbon exploration and exploitation operations was established under Law 4409/2016.
+This law sets out the minimum requirements for the prevention of major accidents in offshore hydrocarbon operations, as well as measures to mitigate their potential consequences.
+Prospection licenses and concession agreements for offshore exploration and exploitation are granted only after HEREMA has assessed the applicant’s ability to comply with the requirements for conducting the relevant activities, particularly in accordance with the provisions of the aforementioned law.

 -